 When you analyse why those businesses have achieved low staff turnover you nearly always find that their management possess a thorough understanding of the craft they practice.
 This is simply being professional, and it provides a base on which to build staff performance at the bottom of the pyramid.

 We cannot continue to ignore provision of management skills for too much longer without risking a severe decline in our standards.
-I can only train a handful of managers every year and I’m nearly operating at capacity, and we need lot of them.
-Our economy is bound to get stronger eventually, and if we see the reverse of the exchange rates overseas travellers currently enjoy, we will be found wanting as a tourist destination.
+We can only train a relatively small number of managers every year and w don’t have a lot of spare capacity, and we need lot of trained managers and chefs.
+Our economy is bound to get stronger eventually, and if we see the reverse of the exchange rates overseas travelers currently enjoy, we will be found wanting as a tourist destination.
 We can only get by without high standards while we are cheap.

-Someone once said, ‘its not what you don’t know that causes you problems, it’s what you don’t know that you don’t know’.
-Unfortunately, a lot of managers don’t know what they don’t know; and until they do, we could be in for a spot of strife.
+Someone once said, ‘Its not what you don’t know that causes you problems, it’s what you don’t know that you don’t know’.
+Unfortunately, a lot of managers don’t know what they don’t know; and until they do, they will work three times as hard for half the result.